 “The Children’s Center is a place that encourages and pushes their students to be their very best.
 Madeline works hard every day because the staff makes even the most difficult activities exciting for her.
 Every time, I enter the school they are doing something to make being at school enjoyable for the children and you can tell that every member of the staff works there out of love.” says Bonnie, Madeline and Marlowe’s mom.

 The programs and caring staff at UCP of Long Island have helped Madeline to become stronger physically; each day she is gaining confidence and slowly becoming more independent.
 Recently, Madeline was introduced to an Augmentative Communication device in her Speech Therapy program.
 She is learning how to improve accuracy by sustaining posture and head control in order to use her eyes to activate the communication device.
 She can now activate cause and effect, select her own food choices and saying “I love you” are among the first words she has said.

 The Children’s Center is at the forefront of Early Intervention, Preschool, and School Age programming, serving infants and children with disabilities annually with innovative programs designed to meet the needs of Long Island’s children and their families.

 Won’t you be a part of something special!
-Your generosity enables us to give individuals like Jonathan and Betsy the opportunity to pursue their dreams and continue Life Without Limits.
-On behalf of each of the 3,500 children and adults we serve annually THANK YOU for making a difference in their lives.
+Your generosity enables us to give children like Madeline the opportunity to access their full potential and continue LIFE WITHOUT LIMITS.
+On behalf of all of the children and adults we serve annually THANK YOU for making a difference in their lives.